[Go to the main Manifoil page]

 the base of the lock with nothing on it

-The first two parts, in order they will be put down (from right to left).
+The first two parts, in the order they will be put down (from right to left).
 They are the base washer and the first wheel.
 The wheel goes down with the internal rim part pointing upwards.

 a brass washer and a lock wheel on their own